ml-lab/ACDS/README.md

 # ACDS

-This file include all demos in our paper.
+This file includes all demos in our paper.
+In each folder, ode2.m, heat.m and Burgers.m are main file.